AgentXCross/courthawk/README.md

 ## How It Works

 The below is an analysis on how the system works when we run `python3 -m courthawk-engine.main`.
 The system works very similarly on the web app, except that only the bounding boxes and court keypoints are overlayed onto the video.
 The mini-court and statistics are displayed elsewhere on the frontend.
-However, the mathematical logic remains identical.
+However, the mathematical logic remains the same.

 ---